Felony animal abuse bill introduced in Wisconsin

 In March, Sen. Andre' Jacque introduced a bill that would make bestiality a felony offense, punishible by a $10,000 fine and up to six years in prison.

-Last week, the Senate Judiciary and Public Safety Committee heard testimony from several people on why bestiality presents a danger to Wisconsin communities.
+In mid-September, the Senate Judiciary and Public Safety Committee heard testimony from several people on why bestiality presents a danger to Wisconsin communities.
 Sgt.
 Phil Nichols told committee members about the hidden victims of animal sexual abuse who experience fear and anxiety after their animals are attacked.
 Subject matter expert, M. Jenny Edwards presented research findings and gave examples of Wisconsin cases that represent the full spectrum of criminal behavior exhibited by animal sex abusers.